k9coliving/housemeeting/README.md

 # housemeeting
-A simple HouseMeeting reminder and notifier.
+A simple HouseMeeting reminder and notifier for Slack hosted as an AWS Lambda and triggered with AWS CloudWatch events.